 That said, I would like for you to know that among those who reached out to me in confidence to express their support included certain priests of the Society itself, and for this confirmation I am very grateful.

 It occurs to me that this defense of Fr.
-Gleize’s analysis is perhaps as good as anyone can provide, and for this reason (with Paul’s knowledge) I am posting it here along with my rebuttal.
+Gleize’s analysis is perhaps as good as anyone can provide, and for this reason I am posting it here along with my rebuttal.

 Even so, I believe that what follows will be instructive.
 It’s a bit lengthy, but those who persevere will no doubt come away with a better understanding of this most pressing matter.

-For the sake expedience, you will find Paul Folbrecht’s words (some of which quote me from the original post linked above) in regular type, and my own words in response in boldface.
+For the sake expedience, you will find ACT’s words (some of which quote me from the original post linked above) in regular type, and my own words in response in boldface.

 Concerning the first dubia, Louie disagrees that the phrase “in certain cases” has more than one interpretation.
 Louie seems to be suggesting that because the Church does not judge internals, there are no valid cases at all where the Eucharist may be offered to public sinners (adulterers), and in that he is completely correct, of course (with a caveat below).